customerio/customerio-python/README.md

 * an `identifiers` object containing the `id` of your recipient.
 If the `id` does not exist, Customer.io will create it.
 * a `message_data` object containing properties that you want reference in your message using Liquid.

 You can also send base64-encoded attachments with your transactional message.
-Use `add_attachment` to both add and encode your attachments.
+Using the `SendEmailRequest` object provides an `attach` method to both add and encode your attachments.

 Use `send_email` referencing your request object to send a transactional message.
 [Learn more about transactional messages and `SendEmailRequest` properties](https://customer.io/docs/transactional-api).